Cycling The Isle of Wight

 Famous for its sailing regattas, for the white chalk cliffs and the stacks called The Needles and for the coloured sands at Alum Bay.
 The Island may be a bit of a cliché in British tourism, but it exists in its own time.
 Beyond the big tourist towns of Shanklin and Sandown, and the sophistication of Cowes harbour, everything is on a manageable scale – no huge towns, or big industrial blights, but long chalky downs, sandy beaches and enchanting woodlands.
 Seaside rock, ice cream and fish ’n’ chips of course, but also great pubs and restaurants, quiet paths, historical churches and gems of villages.

-Let’s face it, if it was good enough for Queen Victoria, its good enough for most of us!
+Let’s face it if it was good enough for Queen Victoria, it’s good enough for most of us!
 After all, Queen Vic despite ruling a quarter of the Earth and being Empress of India, elected to spend her holidays on the Isle Of Wight where she had her husband build a little holiday cottage called Osborne House- her little ‘pied de terre’.
-She painted and sketched the nature, rode horses, went for long walks, went swimming and even died there.
+She painted and sketched nature, rode horses, went for long walks, went swimming and even died there.

 It is a ride that will appeal to novices, and those used to cycling will find it easy and enjoy time spent visiting various sights on the ride.
 So although the days are quite short, you can easily spend much of the day visiting Osbourne House, or the Needles etc. The second cycling day can be made shorter and easier by missing out cycling to the Needles and over hilly Tennyson down.